 - learning about new products, services and processes.

-- On a graduate management trainee programme you could earn in the region of £18,000 to £25,000, with possible joining bonuses of around £2,000 and other bonuses while training.
+- On a graduate management trainee programme you could earn in the region of £18,000 to £25,000, with the possible addition of a joining bonus and other bonuses and benefits while training.

 - After training, salaries can rise to anywhere from £21,000 to £40,000, with bonuses for your first branch management role.